This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 - ¼ cup flour (can use gluten-free)

-- ¼ cup brown stevia sweetener, or regular brown sugar
+- ¼ cup brown sugar, or brown stevia or monkfruit sweetener that measures 1:1 for sugar

 - 1½ teaspoons cinnamon (divided use)